hashicorp/design-system/website/docs/components/form/toggle/partials/accessibility/accessibility.md

 ## Conformance rating
 <Doc::Badge @type="warning">Conditionally conformant</Doc::Badge>

-The `Form::Toggle::Base` variation of this component is conditionally conformant; that is, it is not conformant until it has an accessible name
+The `Form::Toggle::Base` variation of this component is conditionally conformant; that is, it is not conformant until it has an accessible name.
 ## Known Issues

 If a link is used within a label, helper text, or error text, it will not be presented as a link to the user with a screen reader; only the text content is read out.
-As such, it is generally preferable to avoid links within help/error text or labels; however, we understand that this may not be avoidable in some cases.
+It is generally preferable to avoid links within help/error text or labels; however, we understand that this may not be avoidable in some cases.
 Please use sparingly until a good known alternative approach is determined.

 ## Applicable WCAG Success Criteria